 Blood Alcohol Level Evaluation

-Significant risk means completing 10 minimum hours of DUI Risk Education and also a minimum of 20 hours of substance abuse treatment and some activities regarding as an ongoing care plan.
+Significant Risk: Requires 10 hours of DUI Risk Education, at least 20 hours of substance abuse treatment, and participation in an ongoing care plan.

 Types of Blood Level Tests